 Key Stage 3 Resources

 Want to start a discussion about climate change?
-Use our new resource focusing on why Antarctica is important to get your students talking about this important subject.
+Use our resource focusing on why Antarctica is so relevant to get your students talking about this important subject.

 Why did the early attempts at settlement in America fail?
 Were the settlers just unlucky or did they have a hand in their own fate?